· Handcrafted Timber Furniture

 YARD Furniture is a bespoke recycled timber furniture business that creates modern furniture designs focusing on the basic design principles of simplicity, aesthetics, practicality and strength.

-As passionate designers, makers of timber furniture and current residents of planet earth, at YARD we feel a moral responsibility to use recycled structural timbers.
+As passionate designers and furniture makers, we feel a moral responsibility to use recycled structural timbers.
 This allows us to lower our carbon footprint as well as preserving the environment.

 Each piece has a story to tell.

 All of our furniture has a history and a story to tell.
 Whether it is timber from the historical Jam Factory or The National Gallery of Victoria – each piece is handcrafted and steeped in history.
 A major benefit of using this specially sourced wood is the depth of character and personality that each furniture piece takes on from the aging and curing process that the wood has endured in its previous incarnations.

 Each piece is finished to the highest degree using the most current and ecologically sound processes available.
 We focus on maintaining the raw integrity and visual richness of the original timbers, we like to let the timber do the talking.

 Peter McManus, the owner and operator of YARD Furniture is an Australian furniture maker, designer and timber lover whose parents came to Australia from Ireland on a 10-pound boat deal in 1968.